Frequently asked questions

 Giant Sequoias are a non-invasive species as they have not proven to propagate in the UK due to a lack of wildfires, a necessary component for them to breed in nature.

 They are the fastest growing coniferous tree species on the planet.
 Once mature they can generate the same amount of wood in a year as the volume of a 50 ft tree with a 1ft diameter.
 Their growth rings can be as thick as 2 inches and they can grow by up to 5 ft a year.
-In order to erase the lifetime emisssions of an average UK person at UK growth rates for Sequoias it will take approximately 250 years.
+Local conditions such as rainfall and sunlight can have significant impacts on growth rates.
+Our forecast for UK Sequoias using the data available is 2cm diameter growth and 44cm of height growth per annum.

 Our primary goal is to create a network of old growth Giant Sequoias in the UK to replicate what few are left in their native habitat in the USA.
 Effectively an insurance against the worsening impacts of climate change that has brought about droughts, superheated wildfires, and greater bark beetle fatalities.
 Sequoias were native to the UK pre-Ice Age.
 More recently they returned here during the Victorian period by those facinated by their size and magnificence.
 We now have many thousands of Sequoias in the UK and they have proven to be entirely non-invasive.